Managing Timestamps in Sentinel

 This timestamp is the time that Sentinel received an alert from a source system.
 This is different from time generated because it is when the alert was received, not when the incident was generated based on that alert.
 When dealing with small differences in detection time, distinctions like these can be useful for creating a more accurate timeline.

-In closing, consider these three questions when working with Azure Sentinel timestamps in your organization’s investigations:
+In closing, consider these three questions when working with Microsoft Sentinel timestamps in your organization’s investigations:

 - Do we have a formal procedure for managing cybersecurity incident timelines?

-- Can our analysts understand the difference between the different data ingestion times made available in Azure Sentinel?
+- Can our analysts understand the difference between the different data ingestion times made available in Microsoft Sentinel?

-- How can we use these timestamps to create useful metrics in Azure Sentinel features like workbooks and notebooks?
+- How can we use these timestamps to create useful metrics in Microsoft Sentinel features like workbooks and notebooks?